 2. No questions asked return policy

 Customers love Amazon for many reasons, and one of those being their no-questions-asked return policy.
 While this policy is appealing and overall can create great customer relationships, it often creates an increase in returns for vendors.
 Luckily, Amazon FBA is specifically designed to manage those returns and get them back into the warehouse (not like how they previously would send them directly back to the vendor—how annoying would that be?).
-Just make sure you do everything to not turn off your Amazon customers to help minimize these returns.
+Avoid these common Amazon mistakes to help minimize these returns.

 3. Product prepping and packaging